 User Login Session Timeout Logout in PHP

 This PHP tutorial is used for setting user login session expiration time for the logged-in user.
-Once, this time is elapsed then the user no longer access the authenticated pages of the application.
+Once this time is elapsed, the user no longer accesses the authenticated pages of the application.

-In the previous tutorial, we have created session variables once a user logged in to our application.
+In the previous tutorial, we created session variables once a user logged in to our application.

-In this tutorial, we are going to add the current logged-in timestamp to a session.
-Using this timestamp we are checking if the login session expiration time is reached.
+This tutorial will add the current logged-in timestamp to a session.
+We check if the login session expiration time is reached using this timestamp.
 If so, the user will be logged out.

 HTML code for User Login

-This code is for showing login form to the user.
+This code is for showing the login form to the user.

 user-login-session-timeout